-It was 30 years ago that Sonic the Hedgehog — the blue dude with the most 'tude — first burst forth onto the Mega Drive in Japan and Sega finally presented a credible challenger for the platforming crown Nintendo's jumping plumber had been wearing since the mid 1980s.
+It was over three decades ago that Sonic the Hedgehog — the blue dude with the most 'tude — first burst forth onto the Mega Drive in Japan and Sega finally presented a credible challenger for the platforming crown Nintendo's jumping plumber had been wearing since the mid-1980s.
 In the three decades since, the blue blur has starred in a host of platform games: some 2D, others 3D, some fantastic, others not-so-much.

 Regardless of his myriad hits and misses, Sonic has proven that he has something far more important than merely his speed and aforementioned 'tude: Sonic's got staying power.

 To celebrate his 30th birthday we asked Nintendo Life readers to rank every 2D Sonic game, and by combining the results with an existing list of the 3D games, we can now present to you the definitive ranking of every Sonic game ever — the ones that appeared on a Nintendo platform, that is (sorry-not-sorry Sonic 2006).

 Remember: the order below is updated in real-time according to each game's corresponding User Rating in the Nintendo Life game database.
 Even as you read this, it's entirely possible to influence the ranking below.
 If you haven't rated your favourites yet, simply click the 'star' of the game you wish to rate below and assign a score right now.

 So, grab a chili dog and a companion from your ever more ragtag bunch of sidekicks, and let's check out the best (and worst) Sonic games on Nintendo systems.